 There are just a couple of pre-requisites, that I the future I want to automate as well:

 Once that these two are installed you are ready to rock.

 And the install them:

 Unfortunately, I didn’t have much time to work on improving and expanding them.
 There are definitely a bunch of things I’d like to optimise, for example, removing the pre-requisites.
 A draft of future implementation includes:

 - osX settings

 ATMand Atom configuration

-For the moment I am already pretty satisfied enough of the work I've done around them.
+For the moment I am already pretty satisfied enough with the work I’ve done around them.

-I suggest to play with your dotfiles, it's a good exercise and well spent time, you will definitely learn a lot of new things and the next time you have to set up a new machine you will fill like a magician.
+I suggest playing with your dotfiles, it’s a good exercise and well spent time, you will definitely learn a lot of new things and the next time you have to set up a new machine you will feel like a magician.